 Inflammation is our body’s natural response to infection or physical harm.
 Without inflammation, it is impossible for wounds and infections to heal.
 However, too much inflammation ends up doing the body more harm than good.
 We know inflammation usually equals pain, so generally the more severe the inflammation, the more painful it is.
 The ECS acts to suppress some of this inflammation, which helps to alleviate excessive pain and irritation.

 CBD promotes homeostasis:

 Homeostasis is our body’s natural tendency to maintain constant, stable conditions.
 It is a tendency toward equilibrium.
-Too much of anything can be bad, just like too much inflammation is harmful and too much neuronal activity in the brain can cause problems.
-By increasing the activity of the ECS, cannabinoids like CBD help the body achieve more stable conditions, which in turn optimizes our bodily functions.
+Too much of anything can be bad, just like too much inflammation is harmful, and too much neuronal activity in the brain can cause problems.
+By increasing the functionality of the ECS, cannabinoids like CBD help the body achieve more stable conditions, which in turn optimizes our bodily functions.